vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

  * Execute following command as root user - "cd /; python -m SimpleHTTPServer 80".
 Depending on version of Python, command syntax may need to be adjusted

- * Execute following command as root uer - "tar -xvf vcd_toolkit_for_openshift4.tar".
+ * Execute following command as root user - "tar -xvf vcd_toolkit_for_openshift4.tar".
 This will create a directory under /usr/local which contains all utilities required to install and configure the OCP environment.

 ## OpenShift Installation